-Bret Baier currently serves as FOX News Channel’s (FNC) chief political anchor and anchor of “Special Report with Bret Baier” (weeknights 6-7PM/ET), the top-rated cable news program in its timeslot and consistently one of the top four shows in cable news.
+Bret Baier currently serves as FOX News Channel’s (FNC) chief political anchor and anchor of “Special Report with Bret Baier” (weeknights 6-7PM/ET), the top-rated cable news program in its timeslot and consistently one of the top five shows in cable news.
 Based in Washington, D.C., Baier joined the network in 1998 as the first reporter in the Atlanta bureau.

 During the 2012 political season, he served as co-anchor of FNC’s America’s Election HQ alongside Megyn Kelly.
 In addition, Baier provided extensive coverage of the 2012 campaign cycle, anchoring Presidential and Vice Presidential debates, as well as the Republican and Democratic conventions.
 Baier also moderated FOX News Channel’s five Republican presidential primary debates.

 Baier, Kelly and Chris Wallace anchored three GOP debates for Fox News Channel in 2016 with the debate in Cleveland, OH reaching a record 24 million viewers.
 He interviewed all of the presidential candidates, including Hillary Clinton and Bernie Sanders in a Democratic town hall, for Special Report.
 Baier continues to provide extensive political coverage for FOX News Channel.